vandre-sales/meliva-ds/docs/pages/frameworks/vue-2.md

 ## Installation

-To add Shoelace to your Vue app, install the package from npm.
+To add Web Awesome to your Vue app, install the package from npm.

 ```bash
 npm install @shoelace-style/shoelace